 You may decide to see your GP for a Mental Health Care Plan (should your doctor think it is warranted) or you may decide to come in for a session first to test the waters.
-You do not need a referral to see a psychologist so it is up to you.
-If you do have a Mental Health Care Plan, you will be eligible for a rebate of between $84.80 to $124.50.
+You do not need a referral to see a clinician so it is up to you.
+If you do have a valid Mental Health Care Plan, you will be eligible for a rebate of approximately between $87.45 and $128.40.
+From the 13th of March 2020, Medicare rebates are now available for both face to face and telehealth appointments.
 Please check with your private health insurance to see if they cover psychology services as many do but it depends on your coverage.

 What can I expect at my first session?

 During the initial session, assessment questions are asked of you and if appropriate, your child.
 This will help the clinician understand your concerns and difficulties, as well as your child’s strengths and goals for therapy.
 Depending on the age of your child and his/her comfort, the clinician will possibly spend some time with parent(s) or carer(s) alone and some time with the child alone as well as everyone together.
 Questions may be asked regarding the main problem that concerns you, about your child and his/her development, and about what has been going on in your family’s life.